gablaurent/homochirality/README.md

 # homochirality
-Repository with codes for homochirality emergence project
+This repository contains codes used for the paper :

+It contains N codes :

+premier.py

+frank_model.cpp

+racemic.cpp